cspr-rad/kairos-spec/src/spec.typ

 - GET /accounts/:accountID returns a single user's L2 account balance
 - GET /accounts returns the current Validium state, i.e. all L2 account balances
 - POST /transfer takes in an L2 transaction in JSON format, and returns a TxID
-- GET /transfer/:TxID shows the status of a given transaction: Cancelled, ZKP in progress, ZKR in progress, or "posted in L1 block with blockhash X"
+- GET /transfer/:TxID shows the status of a given transaction: Cancelled, ZKP in progress, batch proof in progress, or "posted in L1 block with blockhash X"
 - GET /deposit takes in a JSON request for an L1 deposit and calculates the new Merkle root as well as generating a ZKP for it
 - GET /withdraw takes in a JSON request for an L1 withdrawal and calculates the new Merkle root as well as generating a ZKP for it